plenoptic-org/plenoptic/CONTRIBUTING.md

   complete docstrings, but they probably should.

 #### Pre-Commit Hooks:  Identifying simple issues before submission to code review (and how to ignore those)
 Pre-commit hooks are useful for the developer to check if all the linting and formatting rules (see Ruff above) are honored _before_ committing.
-That is, when you commit, pre-commit hooks are run and auto-fixed where applicable (e.g., trailing whitespace).
+That is, when you commit, pre-commit hooks are run and auto-fixed where possible (e.g., trailing whitespace).
 You then need to add _again_ if you want these changes to be included in your commit.
+If the problem is not automatically fixable, you will need to manually update your code before you are able to commit.

 Should you want to ignore pre-commit hooks, you can add `--no-verify` to your commit message like this:
 ```bash